 10-day notice for claims against the city

-The Municipal Act, 2001 and Stronger City of Toronto for a Stronger Ontario Act, 2006 prescribe extremely short limitation periods for bringing personal injury claims.
+The Municipal Act, 2001 and the Stronger City of Toronto for a Stronger Ontario Act, 2006 prescribe extremely short limitation periods for bringing personal injury claims.
 Specifically, both acts restrict claims for recovery of damages unless a written notice of claim is submitted within 10 days.

 Though the provisions do not outline specific exceptions, the Court of Appeal for Ontario in Crinson v.
 Toronto (City) gave a broad meaning to ‘reasonable excuse.’
 Thus, a claim will not be time-barred if the injured person was physically and mentally unable to provide notice.

-New limitation period for slip and fall
+The new limitation period for slip and fall

 Previously, the slip and fall limitation period was the same as any other personal injury claim – two years.
 However, the Legislative Assembly of Ontario is debating a dramatic reduction to that period.
 Bill 118, Occupiers’ Liability Amendment Act, 2019 seeks to change slip and fall limitation to 10 days.
-If adopted, that change would mean that, in the event that you sustained an injury due to falling on snow and ice, you or your personal injury lawyers would have to provide written notice of the claim within 10 days.
-Notice would have to include the following particulars of the occurrence:
+If adopted, that change would mean that, in the event that you sustained an injury due to falling on snow and ice, you or your personal injury lawyer would have to provide written notice of the claim within 10 days.
+The notice would have to include the following particulars of the occurrence: